 Leave out the potatoes for a LOW CARB version.

-If you don't have an Instant Pot yet, make sure you check it out!
+If you don't have an Instant Pot or electric pressure cooker / multi cooker yet, make sure you check them out!

 The Instant Pot DUO 7 in 1 6 litres, the one shown in these photos, not only pressure cooks, slow cooks, steams and sautés, it also makes yoghurt and can proof your bread.